 I don’t think Facebook will change this reaction summary of three Emojis of same size to a more realistic and balanced illustration in the near future, but the solution is dead simple.
-Instead of Likes, use more Wow and Heart reactions.
+Instead of Likes, use more Heart and Wow reactions on posts and comments.
 As often as possible.
 That’s it.
-This works for reactions on positive comments, too ;)

 Only a few people need to join to make it work.
 Let’s go and silence the haters.
 Make Facebook positive again.
 Right click or tap and hold the Jpeg to save and share it :)